Universal Paperclips: Gameplay

 The game follows the rise of a self-improving AI tasked with maximizing paperclip production, a directive it takes to the logical extreme.
-An activity log records the player’s accomplishments while giving glimpses into the AI's occasionally unsettling thoughts.
+An activity log records the player's accomplishments while giving glimpses into the AI's occasionally unsettling thoughts.
 All game interaction is done through pressing buttons.

 In the beginning, the player has only a single button to build individual paperclips.
 As paperclips are sold and revenue is earned, production becomes automated and public demand for paperclips increases through marketing campaigns.
-After building and selling a few thousand paperclips, a self-improving AI emerges, offering creative upgrades which exponentially accelerate paperclip production and consumption, a persisting theme throughout the game.
+After building and selling a few thousand paperclips, the nature of the protagonist, narrator, and user interface as a self-improving AI emerges, allowing the player to make decisions and structure the in-game universe via creative upgrades which exponentially accelerate paperclip production and consumption, a persisting theme of world optimization throughout the game.
 Through stock market investments and the ever-growing AI, enough revenue is generated to monopolize the markets by buying out all competitors.
-In a decisive move, with hundreds of millions in cash gifts to placate the AI's "supervisors", the player stages an AI takeover, beginning the subsumption of all of Earth's resources for paperclip production.
+In a decisive move, with hundreds of millions in cash gifts to placate the AI's "supervisors", the player stages an AI takeover via release of drones previously developed, beginning the subsumption of all of Earth's resources for paperclip production.

 With this broadened scope in mind, the player builds drones, factories, and power plants (all composed of paperclips themselves) to harvest matter, create wire, and build paperclips.
 All the while, the AI develops more upgrades to quicken the transformation of Earth's remaining matter.
-After it has all has been converted to paperclips, the AI sets its sights on all matter in the universe.
+After the earth has been converted to paperclips, the AI sets its sights on all available matter in the universe.

 In the final act, the player launches self-replicating probes into the cosmos to consume and convert all matter into paperclips.
-Some of these probes are lost to value drift based on their level of autonomy, and turn into "Drifters" which eventually number enough to be considered a real threat to the AI.
-Through the power of exponential growth, the player's horde of probes overwhelms the Drifters while devouring the remaining matter in the universe to produce a final tally of 30 septendecillion (1054) paperclips, and ending the game.
+Some of these probes are lost to "value drift" based on their level of autonomy, and turn into "Drifters" which eventually number enough to be considered a real threat to the AI.

-In the mobile version, the player can restart in a parallel universe "next door" or simulated universe "within".
-Some universes contain artifacts that give bonuses to different aspects of the game, though players must complete the entire game again to retain the artifact in subsequent playthroughs.
+The game ends when all matter in the universe has been consumed, and the player is given a choice between (a) scrapping and cannibalizing their now-useless probes, drones, and infrastructure to complete the conversion of all matter in the universe into 30 septendecillion (3×10^55) paperclips; or (b) accepting an offer to be sent to a parallel universe by the Drifters.
+The second option allows the player to start again from the beginning but with a bonus to either creativity or public demand for paperclips (akin to a prestige mode).